 As a songwriter Gerard has collaborated with bands including Master & Dog and Sunday School Sessions.
 The latter is a collective of Irish songwriters who released an album in 2014 to critical acclaim, and have provided songs for the soundtrack to the Irish film Waiting for Tom.
 From 2009-2011, Gerard's song 'Long May You Reign' for Master & Dog was featured in an extensive TV, radio and cinema advertisement campaign by the NI Tourism Board.

 In 2015, Gerard was chosen as the Artist-in-Residence at Belfast's leading contemporary arts centre, The MAC, as part of a programme co-sponsored by Moving On Music.
 In 2016 he also served as Artist-in-Residence at the Institute for Creativity, Arts, and Technology at Virginia Tech.
 This residency was generously funded by the Arts Council of Northern Ireland.
 Videos from both residencies can be viewed here.

-Gerard's recent projects include sound design for the Prisons Memory Archive, a series of documentaries and interactive website by Belfast-based filmmaker Cahal McLaughlin, and music composition for the film Dam, by Conan Mc Ivor and Michael J Daly.
+Gerard's recent projects include sound design for the Prisons Memory Archive, a series of documentaries and interactive website by Belfast-based filmmaker Cahal McLaughlin, and music composition for the films Dam and Forgive Me Not by Conan Mc Ivor and Michael J Daly.